 CRM systems aren’t like dusty old information libraries.
 CRM software acts as a second brain for marketing, sales, and service departments in firms that integrate and use it efficiently.
 CRM systems are used by businesses in three ways: strategically, operationally, and analytically.

 CRM software helps your company focus on customers and customer outcomes from a strategic standpoint.
 You can easily see what’s working, what’s not, and what improvements you need to make when all of your prospects and customer data is in one system.
+For example, the pros of using CRM for insurance companies include improved customer service, increased sales, streamlined operations, enhanced communication, and better analytics and reporting.

 CRM systems are largely used for operational purposes by most businesses.
 CRM software streamlines your operations and enhances the flow of information across departments.
 A salesperson or account manager, for example, can see comments from the customer service team in the CRM regarding one of their major accounts having issues with an order.
 After that, the account manager might contact their contact to optimize the ordering process.